mpatc/McAfeePool/INSTALL.md

 ```

 **User list API**

-You need to implement a HTTP API for stratum server.
-The API is use to fetch user list in incremental model.
-Stratum Server will call this API every few seconds, interval is about 10 seconds.
-When Stratum Server start, it will fetch again and again util no more users.
+You need to implement an HTTP API for the stratum server.
+The API is used to fetch a user list in incremental model.
+The Stratum Server will call this API every few seconds, the interval is about 10 seconds.
+When Stratum Server starts, it will keep fetching until no more users are returned.

-Should works as below.
+Below should work.

 ```
 #